top of page

 • Royalton Public Schools | Royalton, MN | United States

 We develop lifelong learners ready for an ever changing world.
 Learn more about Royalton Public Schools today.
 New Enrollment We are pleased you are interested in enrolling your child in Royalton Public Schools!
 Give us a call at (320) 584-4000 or use the link below.
 Strategic Plan Royalton's strategic plan guides the work of staff, students, and community in achieving its goals.
 It helps align resources, set priorities and enhance overall student outcomes.
 Communication Plan Royalton's communication plan is to ensure all stakeholders receive timely and effective communication, so they have the best possible experience at Royalton Public Schools.
 Our Mission Create a welcoming and safe environment where all students and staff are empowered and challenged to achieve their personal best.
 Royalton's Voice Royalton's Voice is a forum for YOU to share your questions, concerns, compliments, and more.
 Each post is anonymous and will be reviewed by school personnel.
 If you'd like a response, include your email address.
 We hope this will be an avenue to have greater communication with you long-term.
-School Board Meetings Wednesday, January 7, 2026 Organizational and Regular Board Meeting, 6:00PM IN-PERSON & ONLINE ( Zoom Link) 120 SOUTH HAWTHORN, ROYALTON MS/HS Media Center, Door #7 Good things are happening. #RoyaltonRoyals Morrison County Record Skyward Family Access District Calendar Menus & Nutrition Community Education Employment Opportunities Athletics Livestream Volunteer Application STaff QUICK LINKS Employee Resource Center Proliftic Employee Email Frontline Skyward SMART eR Help Desk Webstore superintendent wayne lepard Royalton Public Schools welcomes families and the community to be partners with us in providing an outstanding school experience for our students.
+School Board Meetings Monday, March 9, 2026 Regular Board Meeting, 6:00PM IN-PERSON & YouTube Live Stream ***Live stream will start approximately 5 minutes prior to the board meeting on Royalton Public Schools YouTube channel click link above 120 SOUTH HAWTHORN, ROYALTON MS/HS Media Center, Door #7 Good things are happening. #RoyaltonRoyals Morrison County Record Skyward Family Access District Calendar Menus & Nutrition Community Education Employment Opportunities Athletics Livestream Volunteer Application STaff QUICK LINKS Employee Resource Center Proliftic Employee Email Frontline Skyward SMART eR Help Desk Webstore superintendent wayne lepard Royalton Public Schools welcomes families and the community to be partners with us in providing an outstanding school experience for our students.
 Students are our number one priority whether it's in the classroom, clubs, sports, or enrichment activities.
 We strive to create a positive culture and climate to give students and staff the opportunity to reach their highest potential.

 • Artist-of-the-Month